MelDv/Docker/Part1/README.md

 root@6608d65e07ad:/#

 ## Exercise 1.6
+File Dockerfile is used for this exercise.
+The file DockerfileLearning was just for studying the material.

 docker build -t docker-clock . docker run -it docker-clock